Man who abused toddler for months by choking him and dunking him in water gets 14 years' jail

 The offender also force-fed the boy with a milk bottle containing water, causing the water to flow out of the crying boy's mouth.

 On Aug 15, 2024, the man took the boy into his bedroom and closed the door before abusing him.
-He lifted the boy by his singlet and dropped him onto the bed, making the boy cry.

-He choked the victim with his hands for about 15 seconds, and the boy gasped for air and appeared dazed.

-The man then choked the boy again for 17 seconds with his knee pressed on the victim's foot, causing the boy to start foaming at the mouth.
+He choked the boy three times and the boy started foaming at the mouth in the midst of the assaults.

-The boy lay motionless in a dazed condition after the man released him.

-The man later choked the boy into a dazed state a third time that day, holding the position for 20 seconds this time.
-He recorded all his acts.

-Court documents contained multiple other descriptions of the man's abuse against the boy, including smothering the boy, slapping his face, twisting his arm and punching his face.
+Court documents contained multiple other descriptions of the man's abuse against the boy, including smothering the boy, twisting his arm and punching his face.

-On Sep 15, 2024, the victim's grandmother suggested bringing the victim home with her since the victim's mother had just given birth and the victim was unwell.
+On Sep 15, 2024, the victim's grandmother suggested taking the victim home with her, since the victim's mother had just given birth and the victim was unwell.

 The next day, the offender suggested taking the boy downstairs for a walk.

-He placed the boy on a metal table at the void deck and began filming himself abusing the child, who was by now 11 months old.
+He placed the boy on a metal table at the void deck and began filming himself abusing the child, who was by then 11 months old.

-The man smacked the boy's head, grabbed his hair forcefully, hit the boy repeatedly and forcefully twisted his arm, causing the boy to cry out in pain.
+The man grabbed the boy's hair forcefully, hit the boy repeatedly and forcefully twisted his arm.

-The boy had sat up crying when the man punched him in the face, causing the toddler to fall over backwards.
+The boy sat up crying and the man punched him in the face, causing the toddler to fall over backwards.

-The offender punched the boy repeatedly, shook his head forcefully and slapped him until he fell over.

-The child was shrieking when the man smacked his mouth and choked him until he fell into a daze.
+The child was shrieking as the assault continued until he fell into a daze.

 Around this time, a woman passed by with her husband and her son.
 She noticed the offender and the child and observed the offender's actions for a while before calling the police.